kunalnagar/kunalnagar.in/_posts/2016-09-17-rewrite-wordpress-multisites.md

 ---
 layout: post
-title:  "Rewrite WordPress Multisites"
+title: 'Rewrite WordPress Multisites'
 date: 2016-09-17
-description: "Learn how to rewrite WordPress Multisites to any folder on your server."
+description: 'Learn how to rewrite WordPress Multisites to any folder on your server.'
-img: "/assets/img/foss/wp.png"
+img: '/assets/img/foss/wp.png'
 permalink: /blog/rewrite-wordpress-multisites/
 ---